-Amritsar: 3 dead, 10 injured in a blast at Nirankari Bhawan
+Amritsar: 3 dead, 15 injured in a blast at Nirankari Bhawan

 Eyewitnesses said that hand grenades were lobbed inside the premises of the Nirankari Bhawan around an hour back.
 The Punjab Police, however, have not named anyone or suspected any organisation for the act.

+The police have confirmed that Zakir Moosa has no connection with this blast.
+Earlier, he had masterminded and guided the Maqsudan Police Station hand-grenade blasts of September 14.

-Punjab CM Captain Amarinder Singh announced Rs.
+Meanwhile, Punjab CM Captain Amarinder Singh announced Rs.
 5 lakh compensation for the kin of the dead and free treatment for the injured.